 In short, the plot is what happens in a film, i.e., the narrative sequence of events that determine the outcome of the characters.
 Thus, movie plots are events that happen in sequence to show a cause and effect.

-“So there’s this character, and he starts at point A and because of B ends up at point C, but since he decided to do D, he winds up at E and then is forced to do F, but ultimately, his decision leads him to G.”
+“So there’s this character, and they start at point A and because of B ends up at point C, but since they decided to do D, they wind up at E and then are forced to do F, but ultimately, their decision leads them to G.”

-The plot is the story’s driving force, and the best plots are driven by characters making tough decisions to achieve a goal and overcoming obstacles all the while to get there.
+The plot is the story’s driving force, and the best plots are driven by characters making tough decisions to achieve a goal, all while overcoming obstacle after obstacle to get there.